Kiarashmo/chemsim-gpu/README.md

 simple, correct GPU kernel, then improve it one technique at a time and measure the speedup at each step.

-The proposal and the course slides are in `docs/` (kept on your machine, not pushed to git).

 ## Folder layout

 ```